arskom/spyne/doc/source/manual/t_and_p.rst

    This function is overridable by user, but the overriding function must call the one in :class:`rpclib.application.Application`.
-This in turn calls the :func:`rpclib.service.ServiceBase.call_wrapper` function, which has has same requirements.
+This in turn calls the :func:`rpclib.service.ServiceBase.call_wrapper` function, which has has the same requirements.
 #.
 The :func:`rpclib.service.ServiceBase.call_wrapper` finally calls the user
    function, and the value is returned to ``process_request`` call, which sets the return value to ``ctx.out_object``.